rdappel/courses/pages/version-control-essentials/branching.md

 ## Solution {#exercise-1-solution}

 <details>
-    <summary>Show the Answer</summary>

-Your git log output should look something like this:
+    <summary>Show the Answer</summary>    Your git log output should look something like this:

 ```
+a1b2c3d Merge branch 'dev' (final merge to master)
-a1b2c3d Add footer
+e4f5g6h Add footer
-e4f5g6h Add navigation menu
+i7j8k9l Add navigation menu
+m1n2o3p Create dev branch
-i7j8k9l Initial commit with basic HTML
+p4q5r6s Initial commit with basic HTML
 ```

-The exact commit hashes will be different, but you should see three commits showing the progression of your work.
+The exact commit hashes will be different, but you should see the progression showing:
+- Initial commit on master
+- Development work on dev and feature branches
+- Final merge from dev to master

 Your final HTML file should look like this: